 When the drama Guardian had its hottest moment to the public, an endless number of people came to Jumunjin Breakwater (or Sand Protection Dam technically).
 It was so many that someone with a business mindset appeared, renting out Eun-tak’s red scarf and Goblin’s artificial flowers to these visitors!
 (How smart…) Despite over a year since the end of the drama, rain, and the cold weather, a fair number of people were still around and queued for photography when I visited this time (Dec.
 2017).
 I didn’t see the guy lending the items there, but it might have been due to the weather or the season.
-I’ll update if I find any new information whether he’s still around.
+I’ll update if I find any new information on whether he’s still around.

-Your Take of Eun-tak and Kim Shin
+Your Take on Eun-tak and Kim Shin

-Because everyone’s purpose of the visit was the same, we didn’t need to worry about how to take the photos.
+Because everyone’s purpose for the visit was the same, we didn’t need to worry about how to take the photos.
 Visitors snapped photos for those before them, and when their turn came the next group photographed them.
 Taking several photos for a couple in front of us, I looked forward to my turn even more because the frame through the camera looked just perfect!
 It was so romantic I could imagine what kind of emotion Eun-tak and Kim Shin from Goblin (Guardian) would have had here.

 When our turn finally came I took off a long padded winter coat, as I had prepared to look like Eun-tak as much as I could.
-People in the queue were impressed by my passion and input in this in the middle of winter. (hahaha) I was a little bit embarrassed, but knew this moment wouldn’t come back and I couldn’t miss it!
+People in the queue were impressed by my passion and input in this in the middle of winter. (hahaha) I was a little bit embarrassed but knew this moment wouldn’t come back and I couldn’t miss it!
 As I let myself enjoy the whole experience, it was even more fun.

 Tip 1) Have a think about Eun-tak look before you go

 I didn’t buy new outfits or accessories just for this but managed to mimic her look, since I happened to have these items: a grey hoodie; a school uniform-style skirt; a red scarf; above-knee socks; and Converses.
-Having hoped to rent the flowers for more precise reenactment, the weather and the guy’s absence didn’t help.
+Having hoped to rent the flowers for a more precise reenactment, the weather and the guy’s absence didn’t help.
 Still, we improvised to create the general mood using our umbrella!
 I guess the photos ended up a mix of two different scenes from Guardian.